 I spotted my first ‘character’ walking through Newcastle University.
 Badly dyed hair, head to toe in the Union Flag, including trainers apart from one stars and stripes sock.
 He had written an essay on his back about why he was running for Help For Heroes but I don’t think anyone wanted to get close enough to read it.

 After taking on plenty of liquids and sitting on the Metro, I was desperate for the toilet but luckily they were plentiful and the queues seemed to go down quickly.
 I then waited for a friend I was meeting.
 She’d travelled up on the train but had also arrived without much drama.

-Neither of us had done the run before so we wanted to get our bearings and get to the start line.
+Neither of us had done the Great North Run before so we wanted to get our bearings and get to the start line.
 We negotiated the baggage buses and decided another toilet stop was in order.
 For the gents there were open-air urinals so no queues but the ladies had a wait of about 30-45 mins at that point and the queues seemed to get bigger as we waited.

 After our visit we still had about 40 mins until the start so walked to the start line.
 Our pen was possibly about a mile back although hard to predict how far it really was.

 As we arrived, the warm up was starting and someone managed to elbow me in the neck whilst attempting to take a selfie and warm up at the same time.